 - One reference may be from your overseas elective provided: it is from a hospital that is included in the MCNZ list of comparable health system countries; OR the clinical supervisor providing a reference for an elective in a non-comparable health country possesses a current practising certificate and has vocational scope of practice with either the New Zealand Medical Council, Australian Medical Council, General Medical Council (GMC) or Irish Medical Councils.

 When completing the online application you will be required to enter the details and email addresses of your three nominated referees.
 It is important to ensure that you have the correct email address as an automated request will be sent to your referee and most delays in receiving references result from errors in submitted email addresses.
 Please note that it is your responsibility to ensure that the referees submit your reference to ACE as soon as possible and before the closing date for applications.

-For more information on references please visit the FAQs section.
+For more information on references please visit the ACE FAQ section.

 As an applicant from an Australian University, you must obtain your academic transcript from your university, ensure that it is certified by a lawyer, Justice of the Peace, court registrar, or police officer and attached it to your application.
 An uncertified transcript will not be accepted and this will result in your application being incomplete and you will not take part in the match process.